nicolaka/ucp-sd-ra/README.md

 This reference architecture is designed to provide guidance towards a supported high availability configuration of UCP with dynamic service discovery and load balancing.
 Docker provides official support for Docker products as governed by the Docker Datacenter end-user service agreement.
 For this reference architecture, Docker will provide support for Interlock (per the service levels provided in the customer contract for Docker Datacenter Subscription) as well as best effort support for 3rd party software, although official support for such software must be obtained through those 3rd party vendors.

-### What You Will Learn
+## Goal

-In this reference architecture, you will learn how to setup a highly available Universal Control Plane (UCP) cluster to enable dynamic service discovery and load balancing.
-We will use a sample Dockerized application (Voting App) throughout this paper as a reference application for the exercise.
-The sample application is composed of five (5) microservices as described below.
+In this reference architecture, you will use a sample application to learn how to setup a highly-available Universal Control Plane (UCP) cluster to enable dynamic service discovery and load balancing.

 The end goal is to:

--	Deploy the application on UCP
+* Deploy the application on UCP
--	Ensure that all of its services are discoverable within the cluster
+* Ensure that all of its services are discoverable within the cluster
--	Ensure two of its services are accessible and load-balanced from outside the cluster with pre-determined DNS names
+* Ensure two of its services are accessible and load balanced from outside the cluster with pre-determined DNS names

-**Sample Application Architecture:**
+## Sample Application

+We will use a sample Dockerized application (Voting App) as a reference application for the exercise.
+The sample application is composed of five (5) microservices:

 * **voting-app**: A Python webapp which lets you vote between two options.
-(External DNS: vote.myenterprise.com)
+(External DNS: vote.example.com)
-* **result-app**: A Node.js webapp which shows the results of the voting in real time (External DNS: results.myenterprise.com)
+* **result-app**: A Node.js webapp which shows the results of the voting in real time (External DNS: results.example.com)
 * **redis**: A Redis queue which collects new votes
 * **worker**: A .Net worker which consumes votes and stores them in…
 * **db**: A Postgres database backed by a Docker volume